 - 7.1 Members are to ensure that confidentiality is maintained in relation to any information about other members, clients, supervisees, and trainees obtained as a result of that member's role within ANZAP (e.g. being an office-bearer).
-This applies to verbal, written or recorded material and to accessing, storage, dissemination and disposal of information. - 7.2 Clients should be informed about confidentiality and the limits to this at the outset of the professional relationship, and as regularly thereafter as is reasonably necessary. - 7.3 The circumstances warranting breach of confidentiality are limited as follows: - 7.3.1 where the relevant client or a person with legal authority to act on behalf of the client has given consent for the breaking of confidentiality; - 7.3.2 where there is a legal obligation to disclose information; - 7.3.3 if there is an assessed immediate risk of significant harm to the client or to an identifiable other person or persons for which disclosure to a third party is necessary to ensure their safety.
-This includes risk of significant harm to a child; - 7.3.4 where to not do so may be detrimental to the prosecution of serious crime;
+This applies to verbal, written or recorded material and to accessing, storage, dissemination and disposal of information. - 7.2 Clients should be informed about confidentiality and the limits to this at the outset of the professional relationship, and as regularly thereafter as necessary. - 7.3 The circumstances warranting breach of confidentiality are limited as follows: - 7.3.1 Where the relevant client or a person with legal authority to act on behalf of the client has given consent for the therapist to disclose certain information to a third party. - 7.3.2 Where there is legal obligation to disclose information. - 7.3.3 If there is an assessed immediate risk of significant harm to the client or to an identifiable other person or persons for which disclosure to a third party is necessary to ensure their safety.
+This includes risk of significant harm to a child. - 7.3.4 Where to not do so may result in a violent crime occurring, or may be detrimental to public safety. - 7.4 Where circumstances warrant a breach of confidentiality, attempts should be made where reasonably practical to obtain the client's consent and collaboration before undertaking the breach.

-- 7.3.5 where to not do so may be detrimental to public safety; - 7.3.6 in the defence of an action or complaint, legal or ethical, by a client against a member. - 7.4 Where circumstances warrant a breach of confidentiality, attempts should be made where reasonably practical to obtain the client's consent and collaboration before undertaking the breach. - 7.4.1 Where practical, a supervisor or senior colleague should be consulted before taking such action. - 7.5 Requirements to maintain confidentiality continue after a client's death unless there are overriding legal considerations.
+- 7.4.1 Where practical, a supervisor or senior colleague should be consulted before taking such action. - 7.5 Requirements to maintain confidentiality continue after a client's death unless there are overriding legal considerations.